hashgraph/hedera-improvement-proposal/hip-0000-hts-asset-auto-creation.md

 This means auto-account creation does not work when sending only a units of a fungible token or an NFT to a new alias, because an hbar fee cannot be deducted from such assets.
 We propose to charge auto-account creation fees to the payer of a `CryptoTransfer` that sends assets to a new alias anywhere in body of a `CryptoTransfer`; whether in the hbar transfer list, or in an HTS token transfer list.
-(This creation fee will include one auto-association slot, since the new account needs it to receive the token asset.)
+(This creation fee will include at least one auto-association slot, since the new account must be associated to its originating HTS assets.)

 **IMPORTANT:** We do _not_ propose to make nodes do extra work in precheck estimating implied auto-creation fees.
 These fees will be assessed as part of the `CryptoTransfer` service logic; and, as with all other service fees, will not be